 Overall, Jorday has proven herself with her many years of experience to be an excellent dancer and instructor.
 In efforts to share all of her experiences with her students, she displays a number of photographs from different events that she has participated in on what she likes to call her “Wall of Fame.”
 She takes pride in what she does and passes that attitude onto her students.

-Natalia constructs her class by allowing her student to fully express themself through movement.
-She creates a free space for expression and believe it is important for her students to dance like nobody’s watching.
+Natalia constructs her class by allowing her students to fully express themself through movement.
+She creates a free space for expression and believes it is important for her students to dance like nobody’s watching.
 She stretches the importance of the elements of dance (Time, Space, and Energy), and dance safety by creating lesson plans to prevent injuries.
 Natalia is also CPR verified, to create and maintain a safe environment at Jorday Rivera Dance Studio.
-Her lessons incorporate many study guides in order for her student to continue to progress and grow as dancers.
-She believe all her students will flourish and hopes that one day they will be able to give the gift of dancing to another individual.
+Her lessons incorporate many study guides in order for her students to continue to progress and grow as dancers.
+She believes all her students will flourish and hopes that one day they will be able to give the gift of dancing to another individual.

 Natalia has a great passion to always give back to her community.
-She also was an intern at the Queens Hospital Center in psychiatric unit for young children.
-She currently teaches Zumba at Central Queens Y under the Community Based Services for Individuals with disabilities.
-Her future endeavors is to open a safe zone for all children, making her center another place to call home.
+She also was an intern at the Queens Hospital Center in the psychiatric unit for young children.
+She currently teaches dance at Commonpoint Forest Hills under the Community Based Services for Individuals with disabilities.
+Natalia is also Zumba certified for adults and also in Zumba Kids.
+Her future endeavors are to open a safe zone for all children, making her center another place to call home.

 Instructor & Front Desk